thi-ng/umbrella/packages/atom/README.md

 ## About

-Clojure inspired mutable wrappers for (usually) immutable values, with support for watches.
+Clojure inspired mutable wrappers for (usually) immutable values, with support for watches, cursors (direct access to nested values), undo/redo history.

-TODO

 ## Installation